herbert256/pad/functions/README.txt

   $parms        An array of the parms, starting at [0]
   $count        The number of parameters

-  $parm1        The first parameter
-  $parm2        The second parameter
-  $parm3        The third parameter etc.

 Out

   return xxxx;  The result of the function.